hphelion/documentation/assisted-migration-reference.md

 ### HP Cloud Compute ### {#hpCloudCompute}
 In version 13.5, the HP Cloud Compute service provides on-demand computing giving you the ability to provision and manage large clusters of instances (virtual machines).
 You have more flexibility to select the type of instance that meets the needs of your application without having to pay for additional resources.

 In addition, you now have larger and more powerful instance types (sizes) to choose from--four times the size of the largest instances offered by most public clouds.
-And, our large, xlarge, and 2xlarge sizes are also offered in high memory versions.
+And, our large, xlarge, and 2xlarge sizes are also offered in high-memory versions.

 ### Region-wide resources ### {#RegionWideResources}